 How To Paint Acorns

-Using a cheap soft paint brush, I continued painting acorns in various colors using layers of acrylic paint.
+Using a cheap soft paintbrush, I continued painting acorns in various colors using layers of acrylic paint.
 To keep the paint off the picnic tablecloth, I used waxed paper.

-Did I mention that I painted all these acorns while camping back at the original site where I collected them?
-It was a beautiful week of weather, and the process was actually very relaxing - one of the best fall activities I've done in a while.
+Did I mention that I painted all these acorns while camping at the original site where I collected them?
+It was a beautiful week of weather, and the process was very relaxing - one of the best fall activities I've done in a while.

-I had some raw acorns, not painted left over.
-I decided to give them a little shine also!
+I had some raw acorns, not painted, left over.
+I decided to give them a little shine, also!

 Painted Acorns in a Dish